Bloodika/yellow-belt-final/NOTES.md

 When I play the game \
 Then I would like to know whether lost or not

+### UAT3.3

+Given a filled board \
+When I play the game \
+Then I would like to know whether won or not

 # TechDebt

 - Can it be bigger/smaller than 3x3? 🐶